Boat Sales Tax Rates by State

 A few tips & tricks to understanding the vessel tax landscape before diving in:

 Today is about Sales Tax and how it relates to your next vessel purchase.
-Rarely states can impose use tax and/or property tax.
-These alternatives are not covered in detail.
+Rarely states can impose separate use taxes and/or property taxes on vessels.
+These alternative scenarios are not covered in this article.

 Some states impose state rates PLUS a local tax.
 These local taxes can vary heavily county by county.
 Check with your state to see if they offer a calculator based on your address.
-I’ve added links in the table to the ones I came across during my research.
+I’ve added links in the table below to the calculators I found during my research.

-Listed tax rates are exclusive of exceptions, any “creativity” and apply to only recreational use.
-Commercial vessels are usually taxed differently and involve a set of parameters for which the boat needs to run to earn the adjusted commercial rate.
-I don’t include implications for commercial use in this blog.
+The tax rates listed in the table below are exclusive of exceptions and “creativity”, and only apply to recreational use.
+Commercial vessels are usually taxed differently and involve a set of parameters for which the boat needs to follow to earn the adjusted commercial rate.
+I don’t include implications for commercial use in this article.

 This blog is intended to showcase the macro landscape of state sales tax.
-If there is a special program you utilize that I haven’t mentioned, please share with us to HELLO@RNMARINE.COM and I will include it in the article.
+If there are special tax credits or programs you’ve utilized in your state which aren’t mentioned here, please email us at HELLO@RNMARINE.COM and I will include it in the article.

 Tax Havens, Tax Caps and Tax Rates

 If you’re boating in these states, you’re in luck.
-State sales tax doesn’t apply, but you’re not completely off the financial hook.
-You’ll likely still have an annual state registration fee.
+State sales tax doesn’t apply.
+That doesn’t mean you’re free of all fees.
+You’ll likely have an annual state registration fee which may be higher than the national average.

 Alaska